lanadelrea/Katmon/README.md

 Output directory will have 8 folders containing results from each step used to test for SARS-CoV-2 variant coinfection.
 The summary report is in the final folder named `08-Report` with the file name as `summary-report.html`.

 ## Test the pipeline using sample files
-To test the pipeline, use the files from [Sample Files](https://tinyurl.com/CoPi-Samples).
+To test the pipeline, use [Sample Files](https://tinyurl.com/CoPi-Samples).
 Decompress `samples.tar.xz` by:
 ```
 tar -xvf samples.tar.xz
 ```